Dream Interpretation · Sleep Neuroscience · Somatic Decoding

 Walker · Why We Sleep

 As you fall asleep, your muscles go limp and your blood pressure drops.
 Sometimes this happens faster than your brain’s monitoring system expects.
-The ancient alarm network — the part that’s been keeping humans alive since before language — sees the blood pressure and muscle tone numbers and reads them as: body failing, possible fall.
-It fires an adrenaline response.
+The ancient alarm network sees the numbers and reads them as: body failing, possible fall.
+It fires adrenaline.
 And because your brain can’t let a surge like that happen without a reason, it generates the falling image in a fraction of a second to explain the alarm it already sent.
-The fall wasn’t a sign.
-It was a receipt.
+The dream was written after the emergency was called.

 You finished school decades ago.
 Your brain doesn’t care.
 It still sends you back to that room — the desk, the paper face-down, the clock — whenever your current life generates the same emotional combination: being measured by a standard you didn’t set, with preparation that may or may not be enough, waiting for a verdict that hasn’t arrived yet.
 Sound familiar?
 That’s not school.
 That’s Tuesday.